microsoft/ReactorPlanning/docs/hardware.md

 Ironically, audio is more important than video when streaming.
 Viewers are typically less concerned with lower quality video than they are audio.
 Also, the core of the information being shared during a video is conveyed via audio as the speaker is explaining various concepts.

+Furthermore, if your bandwidth is low you should opt to turn off your video, but you will always need your audio.

 As a general rule, microphones built into cameras and laptops are inadequate for streaming purposes.
 Microphones in headphones are generally acceptable, but it's strongly recommended you do a quick recording to listen to how it sounds.

 Common options (All prices US):